 - knowledge of climate change issues.

-The department is providing training to enable them to effectively undertake their roles.
-At a minimum the training will cover:
+The department provided training to enable them to effectively undertake their roles, including:

 - technical information on land sector emissions and their management

-- information on all aspects of the CFI and how to participate
+- information on all aspects of the ERF and how to participate

 - a Carbon Farming Resources Pack containing the technical and procedural information